 Far more worrisome than an unwanted tan, however, is that erythrulose may even age your skin.
-As I explained in my article about self-tanner safety, erythrulose and dihydroxyacetone (DHA) darken the skin via the "Maillard reaction."
+As I explained in my self-tanner tutorial, erythrulose and dihydroxyacetone (DHA) darken the skin via the "Maillard reaction."
 Similar to caramelizing meat, this process generates free radicals and could accelerate sun damage and DNA damage—exactly what we're trying to avoid in the first place by using vitamin C!

 [Read more about how self-tanners can age your skin]